 Research partnerships and collaborative work

-Over the 2018/19 summer, I am conducting a user perception survey of the Te Toki a Rata building with Summer Research Scholar and Master of Architecture student Saera Chun.
+Over the 2018/19 summer, I conducted a user perception survey of the Te Toki a Rata building with Summer Research Scholar and Master of Architecture student Saera Chun.
 This building, the University’s newest, houses the School of Biological Science.
 The survey is a follow-up to the one undertaken four years ago of that School’s previous premises in the Kirk Building and will no doubt provide interesting comparisons.

 In addition, I continue to be very much involved in a range of editorial and assessment activities.
 At present, I am an Associate Editor of the prestigious Architectural Science Review, and a member of the Editorial Boards of the journals Intelligent Buildings International, Buildings, and Journal of Building Engineering.

 I was a member of the International Scientific Committee for the recent Architectural Science Association Conference in Melbourne and the PLEA Conference in Hong Kong, as well as participating actively in both – presenting a paper at the former and as an invited participant at the latter.